99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 resources are shared with the host, many containers on one server, they can be managed by ECS, EKS, ECR, Fargate
 <img width="400" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/25b17b94-3cab-4d38-b615-95f0e1fe9864">

+Docker platforms for Elastic Beanstalk You specify images by name in the "Dockerrun.aws.json" file and save it in the root of your source directory.

+Docker builds images automatically by reading the instructions from "Dockerfile" which is a text file named Dockerfile that contains all commands, in order, needed to build a given image.

 # ECS
 <img width="50" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/7701684b-84d8-4979-bf61-f32db171ac1a">